JSTOR-Labs/plant-humanities/black_eyed_peas/README.md

 <span eid="Q11812">Thomas Jefferson</span> (1743−1826) and <span eid="Q23">George Washington</span> (1732−1799) both had black-eyed peas planted on their expansive plantations, [Monticello](https://www.mountvernon.org/george-washington/slavery/slavery-at-mount-vernon/) and [Mount Vernon,](https://www.mountvernon.org/george-washington/slavery/slavery-at-mount-vernon/) respectively.
 Washington corresponded with friends and acquaintances about the plant in a 1787 [letter,](https://founders.archives.gov/documents/Washington/04-05-02-0442) in which he writes, “small, and round black eyed Pease called the Gentlemans Pea.”[^ref17] Jefferson considered the cultivation of peas a pursuit worthy of a gentleman, harkening back to European traditions which placed greater social and cultural status on green peas.
 He held yearly pea growing contests, with the first man to produce a fresh pea required to host a dinner for other gentlemen in the area.
 These meals, no doubt, transpired under decidedly different conditions than those in which enslaved poeples ate their black-eyed peas.
 <param ve-image
-       label="Letter from George Washington to Charles Carter, 1787, US Library of Congress." url="https://tile.loc.gov/storage-services/master/mss/mgw/mgw2/014/2340228.jpg"> {#paragraph12}
+       label="Letter from George Washington to Charles Carter, 1787, U.S. Library of Congress." url="https://tile.loc.gov/storage-services/master/mss/mgw/mgw2/014/2340228.jpg">
+{#paragraph12}